Ayeshan-Oshitha/Tutorial--Mosh--NextJs/001-Part-One/Docs/Notes-3.md

 ```

 To check the login status, Next.js provides built-in NextAuth middleware.
 If the user is not authenticated, it automatically redirects them to the login page.

+## Database Adapters

+When we use adapters, NextAuth will automatically store user data in our database when someone logs in.

+With a database adapter, NextAuth changes the session management from JWT-based (stored in cookies) to **database-backed sessions**.
+Without a database adapter, NextAuth manages sessions using JWTs in cookies.